akarshsingh916/CodeClause_April2023/Task 1 - Unit Converter/Readme.md

 **UNIT CONVERTER**

-**Description:** This is a user friendly offline unit conversion tool for the browser.
-Added mailny three unites Length , Area and Temperature, so every effort has been made to keep this as simple, fast, and portable as possible.
+**Description:** This is a user-friendly offline unit conversion tool for the browser.
+Added mainly three units of Length, Area, and Temperature, so every effort has been made to keep this as simple, fast, and portable as possible.

 **IDE:** Visual Studio Code, Browser